Crossbow2560/ReRo-Test/saftey-tools/edge-cases.md

-# Maze solver Exceeds maze limits
+- Maze solver exceeds map limits
-#
+- Maze solver about to collide with walls